ragobech/early-stage-startup-playbook/early-stage-startup-playbook.md

 # Shortcuts
 - Not doing enough research on the market
 - Not doing enough research on the customer
+- Not doing enough research about competitors
+- Making assumptions in certain areas that
+- Inadequate due diligence

 # Signal vs. Noise